UPDATE, Oct. 15: Walmart and Green Dot have responded; their statements are at the end of this article.

 From Green Dot Bank:

 Fraudulent transactions occurring on a compromised debit or credit card is, unfortunately, an increasingly common occurrence for customers of all banks and credit unions, especially in light of numerous recent high-profile data compromises.
-It’s important to note that Green Dot brand Prepaid cards and Walmart MoneyCard brand prepaid cards are issued by Green Dot Bank and, as such, these customers are covered by Regulation "E" dispute and error resolution protection.
+It’s important to note that Green Dot brand Prepaid cards and Walmart MoneyCard (an Authorized Partner) brand prepaid cards are issued by Green Dot Bank and, as such, these customers are covered by Regulation "E" dispute and error resolution protection.
 This means that Green Dot Bank will reimburse its customers money lost as a result of fraud.
 Customers should immediately report any suspected fraud to the bank issuer of their particular card.